 Bring a shopping list

 One of the problems in terms of sustainable dining is the issue of food waste.
-To ensure that you only buy what you need and in the right amount, bringing a list of things you plan to purchase.
+To ensure that you only buy what you need and in the right amount, bring a list of things you plan to purchase.
 This helps address the problem of food just rotting away, forgotten in your fridge.

 Blanch your vegetables